0xs34n/starknet.js-account/README.md

 - [Old Starknet.js Tutorial](https://github.com/0xs34n/starknet.js-workshop)
 - [Argent X](https://github.com/argentlabs/argent-x)

-Refer to the pdf slides for more information on Starknet.js and StarkNet.

 ## Improvements

 - Deploy other types of contracts like the openZepplin account contract.